m2osw/snaplogger/README.md

 * Severity

     The logs use a severity level.
-Whenever you create a message you assign a severity to it such as DEBUG, INFO, ERROR, etc. We offer 18 severity levels by default.
-You can dynamically add more, either in your software or in the severity.conf file.
+Whenever you create a message you assign a severity to it such as DEBUG, INFO, ERROR, etc. We offer 19 severity levels by default.
+You can dynamically add more, either in your software or in the `severity.conf` file.

     Appenders can be assigned a severity.
 When a message is logged with a lower severity than the appender's, then it gets ignored by that